gekatateam/neptunus/docs/CONFIGURATION.md

   ]
 }
 ```
 </td>

 </tr>
 </table>

-This also means that the order of the processors depends on their index in a list.
+This also means that the order of processors depends on their index in a list.
 One map in a list can contain several different plugins, but in this case their order will be random.

 An alias can be assigned to each plugin - this will affect logs and metrics. **The uniqueness of aliases is not controlled by engine, repeated aliases may cause collisions**.